 If users encounter a situation where a very large number of Jobs are running per day through JAMS (i.e. 10's of thousands to 100's of thousands), Users may want to think about how the log files for those Jobs are being stored, as well as the SQL database back-end edition being used, to avoid potential problems from rising.

-However, users can easily have too many files in a directory, as an NTFS file directory will not function properly if it has hundreds of thousands of files in that directory.
-In this case, it is best to spread out the log files for JAMS Jobs and Setups into multiple directories.
-Users can specify a log location in Folder definitions, Job definitions and Setup definitions by going to the Properties of each and accessing the "Log Options" tab.
+However, users can have too many files in a directory, as an NTFS file directory will not function properly if it has hundreds of thousands of files in that directory.
+In this case, it is best to spread out the log files for JAMS Jobs into multiple directories.
+Users can specify a log location in Folder definitions or Job definitions by going to the Properties of either and accessing the "Properties" tab.
 Setting the log location at the Folder level will set that location as the default for all Jobs and Setups within that Folder.
-This can then be overridden at the individual Job or Setup level by setting an alternate location in the "Log Options" tab.
+This can then be overridden at the individual Job level by setting an alternate location in the "Properties" tab.

 Even when spreading log files out over multiple directories, keeping them in check may require the use of the JAMSPurgeHistory Job that installs with JAMS.
 This Job will remove all history records and log files for any items that do not fall within the specified Parameter values when a user runs the Job.
 The parameters used are as follows: